-Committee or Group Responsibility Accountable Officer RR Review & Frequency BAF Review & Frequency Monitors (by exception) the management of operational risks within the Care Group Risk Registers receiving assurance from the Care Group Board.
-Agrees and oversees training in relation to risk management Executive Subcommittee Groups (e.g. Quality Assurance and Improvement) The committee subgroups are responsible for: Considering wider implications of risks and themes arising, and opportunities to improve management of risk Examining and challenge action plans developed to control risks, and assess their wider impact Identifying new risks that are emerging related to the Sub-Group scope and duties Executive Group Chairs Risk 15+ aligned to scope of group monthly Care Group Boards And Care Group subgroups The Care Group Board is accountable and responsible for ensuring that there is an effective process for identifying and managing risk of all Care Group (Operational performance) Managing Directors) 12+ risks monthly BAF received for information monthly
+Committee or Group Responsibility Accountable Officer RR Review & Frequency BAF Review & Frequency risks contained in the Board Assurance Framework.
+Oversees operational risks contained in the corporate risk register and provides assurance (by exception) on the management of those risks to the Board.
+Monitors (by exception) the management of operational risks within the Care Group Risk Registers receiving assurance from the Care Group Board.
+Agrees and oversees training in relation to risk management Executive Subcommittee Groups (e.g. Quality, Resource) The committee subgroups are responsible for: Considering wider implications of risks and themes arising, and opportunities to improve management of risk Executive Group Chairs Corporate risk Register aligned risks at least 3 times per annum

-Committee or Group Responsibility Accountable Officer RR Review & Frequency BAF Review & Frequency types within the Care Group.
+Committee or Group Responsibility Accountable Officer RR Review & Frequency BAF Review & Frequency Examining and challenge action plans developed to control risks, and assess their wider impact Identifying new risks that are emerging related to the Sub-Group scope and duties Care Group Boards And Care Group subgroups The Care Group Board is accountable and responsible for ensuring that there is an effective process for identifying and managing risk of all types within the Care Group.
 The Care Group Board receives and consider reports from its Sub-Groups as necessary.
-The Care Group Board will: Examine and challenge the risks identified Consider wider implications of risks and themes arising, and opportunities to improve management of risk Examine and challenge action plans developed to control risks, and assess their wider impact Scrutinise completed action plans and associated metrics, and reports provided as evidence of assurance of the control of risks.
-Care Group Sub-Groups (Care Group Senior Leadership Team including clinical and service directors) 12+ risks aligned to Sub- Group scope and duties at each meeting Care Group Risk Groups The Care Group Risk Group Board is accountable and responsible for ensuring that there is an effective process for identifying and managing risk of all 8+ risks
+The Care Group Board will: Examine and challenge the risks identified Consider wider implications of risks and themes arising, and opportunities to improve management of risk Examine and challenge action plans developed Care Group (Operational performance) Managing Directors) Care Group Sub-Groups (Care Group Senior Leadership Team including clinical and service directors) Will consider key aligned risks at each meeting